Cockthorpe

-Cockthorpe is a village and former civil parish, now in the parish of Binham, in the English county of Norfolk.
+Cockthorpe is a village and former civil parish, now in the parish of Binham, in the North Norfolk district, in the English county of Norfolk.

 Cockthorpe is located 6.4 mi north-west of Holt and 26 mi north-west of Norwich.
-On 1 April 1935 the parish was abolished and merged with Binham.

 History

 The village's name is of mixed Viking and Anglo-Saxon origin and derives from an amalgamation of the Old Norse and Old English for a outlying farmstead or settlement with an abundance of either chickens or gamebirds.

 In the Domesday Book of 1086, Cockthorpe is recorded as a settlement of 5 households in the hundred of Greenhoe.
 In 1086, the village formed parts of the estates of William de Beaufeu.

 In the 17th century, Cockthorpe provided a number of notable Royal Navy officers, including Sir Christopher Myngs, Sir John Narborough, and Sir Cloudesley Shovell.

 Between 1940 and 1961, Cockthorpe was host to RAF Langham, a satellite airfield for RAF Bircham Newton operated by RAF Coastal Command.